 After transfer, the audio from the wire will be edited, and the various hums, pops, distortions, whistles and other anomalies peculiar to the medium will be reduced or removed.
 The very nature of wire requires a great deal of time to prepare for CD, hence the somewhat higher cost than for other mediums.You may elect to just have the "raw" unprocessed audio from the wire put onto CD at lower cost, but the benefit of editing and noise reduction are much more listenable and enjoyable memories.

 CAUTION - You may have a spool that has been improperly rewound.
 The wire should be packed evenly and tightly on the spool.
 If the windings on the spool are loose and sloppy, it means there was no tension on the takeup reel of the machine on which it was rewound.
-Such a wire may or may not be able to be played, but we'll do our very best to recover it.
+If you have a wire machine, DO NOT TRY TO PLAY such a spool.
+This would be an invitation to disaster.
+The only way to try to recover such a spool is to very slowly, and very carefully, wind the wire onto the takeup spool of the machine by hand, and then rewind it properly.
+This takes a lot of time.
+Even doing this, the spool may tangle, and if it does, it's history.
+There is no way to recover an improperly rewound spool that has tangled.

 Albums Tapes 78 RPM Wires Samples Prices